About David Stand Up For Mental Health Comedian™

-David Granirer, RPC, MPCC, M.S.M, is a counselor, stand-up comic, and mental health keynote speaker.
-David, who himself has depression has taught stand-up comedy to recovering addicts and cancer patients, and founded Stand Up For Mental Health, his award-winning program teaching comedy to people with mental health issues in 2004.
+David Granirer, RPC, MPCC, M.S.M, is a counselor, mental health comedian, stand-up comic, and mental health keynote speaker.
+David, who himself has bipolar has taught stand-up comedy to recovering addicts and cancer patients, and founded Stand Up For Mental Health, his award-winning program teaching comedy to people with mental health issues in 2004.
 His work is featured by media worldwide and in the VOICE Award winning Passionate Eye documentary Cracking Up and the award-winning Australian documentary Crack Up.

 He has trained Stand Up For Mental Health™ groups in partnership with various mental health organizations in over 50 cities in Canada, the U.S., and Australia.

 He is the recipient of an Award of Excellence from National Council for Behavioral Health for his work using comedy to de-stigmatize mental illness.

 He also received a Champion of Mental Health Award.
 These national awards recognize individuals and organizations who have made outstanding contributions to the advancement of the mental health agenda in Canada.